IBM/cp4ba-jam-in-a-box/docs/24.0.0/Additional.md

 # IBM Cloud Pak for Business Automation (CP4BA) 24.0.0 / watsonx Orchestrate Labs

-Please refer to the [Labs to Environments Mapping](#capabilities) section for information about how to request the required environment

 ## Track descriptions

 The different tracks cater for different target groups and previous levels of exposure to Cloud Pack for Business Automation/watsonx Orchestrate.